carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 ~~~
 {: .language-python}

-Since that might take awhile, given there are over 10000 x 10000 = a hundred million pixels in a full Sentinel-2 image, you can take a smaller subset before downloading a raster.
+Since that might take awhile, given there are over 10000 x 10000 = a hundred million pixels in the 10 meter NIR band, you can take a smaller subset before downloading it.
 Becuase the raster is a COG, we can download just what we need!

-Here, we specify that we want to download the first (and only) band, and a slice of the width and height dimensions.
+Here, we specify that we want to download the first (and only) band in the tif file, and a slice of the width and height dimensions.

 ~~~
 # save portion of an image to disk